 Although same-sex sexual activity is legal, gay rights remain a contentious issue.
 Many of the anti-discrimination legal protections that have been enacted in other Western European countries don’t yet exist in Italy.

 However, some progress is being made, albeit slowly.
 Following a ruling in 2015 by the European Court of Human Rights, a Civil Union law was passed by Italy’s Senate, that took effect from June 2016.

 A February 2016 poll showed a small majority in favour of gay marriage however less than 40% are in favour of gay parenting.

 Gay men are not banned from military service but prejudice still exists, and people tend to hide their sexual orientation.

-The gay scene in Rome is not yet as ‘out in the open’ as in other European capitals – partly due to the influence of the Catholic Church.
-However, times are changing and, as in many other European countries, a new generation of gay men has emerged who are not prepared to hide in the bushes!
+The gay scene in Rome is not yet as ‘out in the open’ as in other European capitals, partly due to the influence of the Catholic Church.
+Times are changing, however, and, as in many other European countries, a new generation of gay men has emerged who are not prepared to hide in the bushes!